 Ido Niv-Ron, CRO at CloudShare, explains how buyers’ expectations have shifted to demanding more hands-on, engaging, personalized, and interactive sales experiences.

 How can you capture the buyers’ attention and earn their time?

 Brian Cotter, SVP of Global Sales Engineering at Seismic, explains the importance of building trust in order to earn your prospect’s time.

 How can you leverage offline experiences to personalize the B2B customer journey?

 Kris Rudeegraap, CEO at Sendoso, discusses the need for customer-facing teams to personalize the sales journey through offline experiences.

 How can you shorten the path from data to engagement in B2B sales?

 Lou Wolf, VP of Sales at ZoomInfo, talks about the ways to get more of your website traffic to interact and fill out forms.

 If you’re looking for a way to make your selling experience more customer-centric, we’d love to help.
-At Walnut, we're giving sales teams the opportunity to provide interactive and personalized product experiences that answers the prospects' exact needs from the outset.
+With Walnut’s interactive product demo software, we’re giving sales teams the opportunity to provide interactive and personalized product experiences that answers the prospects’ exact needs from the outset.